 Rinsing your nasal passages with saline solution (nasal irrigation) is a quick, inexpensive and effective way to relieve nasal congestion.
 Rinsing directly flushes out mucus and allergens from your nose.

 A number of natural remedies have been used to treat hay fever symptoms.
-Treatments that may help include extracts of the shrub butterbur and spirulina (a type of dried algae) and other herbal remedies.
+Treatments that may improve symptoms include extracts of the shrub butterbur, spirulina (a type of dried algae) and other herbal remedies.
 Based on the limited number of well-designed clinical trials, there is not enough evidence to demonstrate the safety and effectiveness of these remedies.

 Talk to your doctor before trying alternative treatments.

-For many people, avoiding allergens and taking over-the-counter medications is enough to ease symptoms.
+For many people, avoiding allergens and taking nonprescription medications is enough to ease symptoms.
 But if your seasonal allergies are still bothersome, don't give up.
 A number of other treatments are available.

-If you have bad seasonal allergies, your doctor may recommend that you have skin tests or blood tests to find out exactly what allergens trigger your symptoms.
+If you have bad seasonal allergies, your health care provider may recommend that you have skin tests or blood tests to find out exactly what allergens trigger your symptoms.
 Testing can help determine what steps you need to take to avoid your specific triggers and identify which treatments are likely to work best for you.

 For some people, allergy shots (allergen immunotherapy) can be a good option.
 Also known as desensitization, this treatment involves regular injections containing tiny amounts of the substances that cause your allergies.
 Over time, these injections reduce the immune system reaction that causes symptoms.
 For some allergies, treatment can be given as tablets under the tongue.

-- Outdoor allergens: Tips to remember.
-American Academy of Allergy Asthma & Immunology. http://www.aaaai.org/tools-for-the-public/conditions-library/allergies/outdoor-allergens-ttr.
+- Outdoor allergens.
+American Academy of Allergy Asthma & Immunology. https://www.aaaai.org/tools-for-the-public/conditions-library/allergies/outdoor-allergens-ttr.
 Accessed March 7, 2022.